ufbmi/ccda/README.md

 * Install Virtual Box
 * Install Vagrant 1.6 or higher
-* Edit your local hosts file to include these lines
+* Edit your local `/etc/hosts` file to include these lines

     192.168.56.101  vagrant1

 ### Starting the Demonstration and Development Environments